Rockies vs. Red Sox Player Props Betting Odds

 McMahon Stats

-- McMahon will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .316 with a double, a home run, three walks and two RBI.
+- McMahon hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .275 with three doubles, a triple, a home run, five walks and four RBI.

 McMahon Recent Games